 If your boss frowns on one-hour lunch breaks, consider asking for permission because you are trying to study.
 Unless there are pressing deadlines or they are just a jerk, they will likely have no problem with it.

-If none of these apply to you and you need to get home after work, then you will need to defer your study time until later in the evening from 9-11 pm.
+If none of these apply to you and you need to get home after work, then you must defer your study time until later in the evening, from 9-11 pm.

 At 7 pm – or as soon as culturally permitted in the workplace during Tax Season or on an audit.
 Either start studying at your desk or bolt the office/client and head to a coffee shop or library.

 Ready to Finally Be a CPA?
 Choose Your NINJA Study Path.

 Do this four days a week, staying late on 2 of those days.

 Monday: ELL 4 hours (Study late @ work)